Buildstarted/buildstarted.com/_posts/2010-08-18-mvc-htmlhelper-that-generates-a-menu-from-a-controller.md

 }
 </code></pre>

-<h2>Page navigation</h2>
+##Page navigation

-<p>The following method is an HtmlHelper Extension that will find a controller's type and grab all the methods that have our MenuItem attribute.
+The following method is an HtmlHelper Extension that will find a controller's type and grab all the methods that have our MenuItem attribute.
 In addition we check for the ActionNameAttribute in case the users specified a different action such as /Home/index-page.
 If the method name isn't really conducive to a menu name we can change it by checking for the Display attribute.
-After we have our list of methods we create a ul>li>a list and return.</p>
+After we have our list of methods we create a ul>li>a list and return.

-<p>The Menu() extension has several parameters such as htmlAttributes for each of the elements and also a parameter to set different attributes on the active item (the current page).</p>
+The Menu() extension has several parameters such as htmlAttributes for each of the elements and also a parameter to set different attributes on the active item (the current page).

 <pre><code>public static MvcHtmlString Menu(
     this HtmlHelper helper,